Albina Ruiz: Minister of Environment

-On 10 December 2022, following the dismissal of President Pedro Castillo, Albina Ruiz was appointed minister of environment of Peru under the newly-inaguarated president Dina Boluarte.
+On 10 December 2022, following the dismissal of President Pedro Castillo, Albina Ruiz was appointed minister of environment of Peru under the newly-inaugurated president Dina Boluarte.
 She held this position until February 13, 2024, when she resigned after presenting her opposition to the Forestry and Wildlife Law No. 31973 at the Council of Ministers, stating that the law would regularize illegal activities related to deforestation.

 Awards and recognition

 Ruiz and Ciudad Saludable have received a number of honours, including a 1995 fellowship from the Ashoka Foundation, a 2006 fellowship from the Skoll Foundation, the 2007 Energy Globe Award; the 2006 Dubai International Award for Best Practices to Improve the Living Environment; the 2006 Global Development Network Award; and the 2006 Bravo Award from Latin Trade as Environmentalist of the Year in Latin America.